RobertoLai/Demos/svg experiments/README.md

 # A simple SVG creation,

-Created to follow a Codeschool course, just download and open demo.html
+Created to follow a Codeschool course.
+It's just a drawing, download the source and open demo.html to see it